Skip to main content

 STRATEGIES/ PROGRAMMES

-Regional Identity, PR Machine, featuring the region through media
+Regional Identity, featuring the region through media.

 Regional marketing, direct media features, ManawatuNZ.co.nz and social media engagement